Diesel particulate filter systems explained

-If you ignore the diesel particulate filter warning light and keep driving in a relatively slow, stop/start pattern, soot loading will continue to build up until around 75% when you can expect to see other dashboard warning lights come on too.
-At this point driving at speed alone will not be enough and you will need to take the car to a dealer for ‘forced’ regeneration.
+If you ignore the diesel particulate filter warning light and keep driving in a relatively slow, stop/start pattern, soot will continue to build up until around 75% when you can expect to see additional dashboard warning lights come on.
+At this point driving at speed alone will not be enough to clear the filter and you will need to take the car to a dealer for “forced” regeneration.

 What can prevent normal regeneration taking place?

-• A warning light on or diagnostic trouble code logged in the engine management system may prevent active or catalyst regeneration
+- A lit-up warning light or diagnostic trouble code logged in the engine management system may prevent active or catalyst regeneration

-• Low fuel level will prevent active regeneration taking place.
-As a general rule ¼ tank is required
+- Low fuel level will prevent active regeneration from taking place.
+Generally ¼ tank is required.

 - Oil counter/service interval – exceeding the service interval may prevent regeneration